 3. Acknowledge and Reward Every Success.
 It’s so important when you’re depressed to notice and appreciate yourself for everything you get right, no matter how seemingly small or insignificant.
 Sometimes simply buying fresh produce at the grocery store instead of junk or highly-processed food is a major accomplishment when you’re feeling down.

-Or maybe just getting to the grocery store at all was a Herculean task when your energy, focus and motivation is so profoundly challenged.
+Or maybe just getting to the grocery store at all was a Herculean task when your energy, focus, and motivation are so profoundly challenged.
 Please be kind to yourself and shift your focus to any and all signs of progress, and away from where you may be falling short.
-As a friend of mine once said to me, “Do you make a tomato plant grow by beating it?”

 Focusing on your shortcomings will only further erode your already shaky confidence, while focusing on even tiny successes may help you feel even just a little bit better.